mintgarden-io/secure-the-mint/README.md

 I thought about allowing the creator to modify the NFT afterwards, but that's probably not worth the effort, since the creator can always commit new NFTs to chain and melt the old ones.

-### The root coin has an amount of 0, but its children have higher amounts
+#### The root coin has an amount of 0, but its children have higher amounts

 This decision was to ensure the root coin can always be created by the DID coin.
 Since the DID coin is a singleton, additional coins created by it have to be even values.
 So it would not be possible to mint collections with uneven number of NFTs.

 So I decided that the person unrolling the bundle has to fund the missing mojos (1 per NFT) when unrolling the root coin.

+However, not all wallets are able to do such a spend at the moment.
+The Chia wallet doesn't allow you to leave value on the table, to be captured by another coin (in this case the root coin of the tree).

 Install
 -------